What is cervical cancer?

 Cancer is when the abnormal cells in the cervix form a tumour.
 These cells may then break away and spread to other areas.

-Around 250 women are diagnosed with cervical cancer each year in Ireland.
+Around 260 people are diagnosed with cervical cancer each year in Ireland.

 What is the cervix and what does it do?

 The cervix is found deep inside your vagina at the lower end of your womb (uterus).
 It is often called the neck of the womb as it is the opening to the womb from the vagina.
-It is shaped like a cone.
+It is shaped like a cylinder or tube.

 Usually your cervix is closed but opens during labour to let the baby be born.